hearthandsinc/challenges/ios/server/readme.md

 ## How to start the server?

-1. You need to install Go on your system ([official documentation](https://go.dev/doc/install))
+1. You need to install Go on your system: follow the [official documentation](https://go.dev/doc/install)
-2. Then execute the following command: `go run .`
+2. Then execute the command: `go run .`

 ## API Documentation

+This API exposes a few HTTP endpoints, and an SSE stream.
+It allows to list chats, and read & write messages.

 ### Notes